saberchch/saberchch/README.md

 ## About Me

-I'm currently pursuing my degree in Civil Engineering, but my love for technology and programming has led me to explore the world of software development.
+I'm currently pursuing my degree in Civil Engineering, but my intrest for technology and programming has led me to explore the world of software development.
 I enjoy working on projects that merge engineering principles with cutting-edge technologies.

 ## 💻 Technologies & Tools